EsraaKhedr-SwiftAct/sys-req-import/reqif_github_readme.md

   * Set it's value to your (Personal Access Token).
   How to create personal access token?
   To create Personal Access Token, follow steps **GitHub account → Settings → Developer Settings → Personal access tokens (classic) → Generate new one**.
+  # Note: Remember to regenerate the Personal Access Token (PAT) upon expiration and update its value.

 - `PROJECT_OWNER`
 *   Set this to your project V2 owner name, such as `EsraaKhedr-SwiftAct`.*